In this section on platypus ecology and behaviour you can read about:

-Camping burrows are occupied by males and those females that are not involved in caring for eggs or young.
-They are typically 1-2 (though sometimes up to at least 4) metres long.
-Radio-tracking studies have shown that some camping burrow entrances are located underwater, and others are typically well hidden beneath an undercut bank or overhanging vegetation as shown below (red arrows mark the entrance locations).
+Camping burrows are occupied by animals that are not caring for eggs or young.
+They are typically 1-2 (though can be 4 or more) metres long.
+Research has shown that camping burrow entrances are sometimes located underwater, with others typically well hidden beneath an undercut bank or overhanging vegetation as illustrated below (entrance locations marked by red arrows).

-Platypus have been recorded mating in late winter and spring (peaking in about September) in Victoria and New South Wales; animals are believed to breed a few weeks earlier on average in Queensland and a few weeks later in Tasmania.
+Platypus have been recorded mating in late winter and spring (peaking in about September) in Victoria and New South Wales; breeding is believed to occur a few weeks earlier on average in Queensland and as late as December in Tasmania.
 Mates do not form lasting pair bonds: males court as many females as possible, and females rear their young without male assistance.

 A clutch of 1-3 whitish, leathery-shelled eggs (15-17 millimetres long) is laid approximately 2-3 weeks after mating.
 The eggs are then incubated for 10-11 days in an underground nesting burrow, clasped between a female’s curled-up tail and her belly.
 The young are tiny and very immature when they hatch.
 Their exit from the egg is assisted by a prominent bump (or “caruncle”) at the end of the snout, an inwardly curving egg tooth and tiny claws on the front feet.

-After hatching, the babies develop in the nesting burrow for several months before entering the water for the first time in summer.
+After hatching, the babies develop in the nesting burrow for several months before typically entering the water for the first time in summer (on the Australian mainland) or autumn (in Tasmania).
 Throughout this period, they only feed on milk.
-Because a female platypus doesn’t have nipples, a baby sweeps its stubby bill rhythmically from side to side to slurp up milk after this is secreted directly onto the mother’s belly from two round patches of skin.
+Because a female platypus doesn’t have nipples, a baby sweeps its stubby bill rhythmically from side to side to slurp up milk secreted directly onto the mother’s belly from two round patches of skin.
 Platypus milk is thick and rich, containing on average about 39% solids (as compared to 12% solids in cow milk), 22% fat (about six times the average value for cow milk) and 8% protein (more than double the average value for cow milk).

 Juveniles are fully furred, well-coordinated and about 80% of their adult length when they first enter the water, (as shown above).
 They aren’t taught to swim or to find food by their mother, but have to master these skills on their own through trial and error.

 Males and females both mature at the age of two years, although some females may not raise young until they are four years old or more.
-A long-term study conducted along the Shoalhaven River in New South Wales concluded that less than half of all females breed on average in any given year (range = 18-80%).
-Along both the Shoalhaven River and urban streams near Melbourne, more females raise young in years when flow has been plentiful in the five months before mating begins, suggesting that this is a crucial period for a female to store fat before her body decides to breed.
-Reproductive success can also be reduced by major flooding in the period when juveniles occupy nesting burrows, presumably because young animals drown if their burrow is inundated.
+A long-term study conducted along the upper Shoalhaven River in New South Wales concluded that less than half of all females breed on average in any given year (range = 18-80%).
+Along both the Shoalhaven River and urban streams near Melbourne, more females raise young in years when water flow has been plentiful in the five months before mating begins, suggesting that this is a crucial period for a female to store fat before her body decides to breed.
+Reproductive success can also be greatly reduced if major flooding occurs in the period when juveniles occupy nesting burrows, presumably because young animals drown when their burrow is inundated.